Magh Bihu: Day of Magh Bihu (celebration)

 At the end, the Bhelaghar is also burned and people consume a special preparation known as Mah-Karai, which is a roasted mixture of rice, black gram.
-In the breakfast and lunch, people consume various traditional dishes like various Fish, Chicken, Pork, Duck, Mutton curries along with Rice and Rice Beer.
+In the breakfast and lunch, people consume various traditional dishes like various Fish, Duck, Chicken and Mutton curries along with rice, ‘tenga’, ‘aloo pitika’ and ‘doi sira’.
 The ashes of the bonfire Meji and Bhelaghar are used in the trees and crops to increase the fertility of the gardens or fields.

 Related Festivals

 Along with the main Me-Ji and Sangken, there are many related festivals can be seen Assam and Arunachal.
-The Kacharis (a part of the indigenous Assamese community) have similar customs.
 On the seventh day of Magh Bihu they clean utensils and sacrifice fowls to Bathou, their God and go out carol singing, collecting foods.
 They set up Bhelaghars and burn them in the morning.